datacharmer/dbdeployer/README.md

     s1, s2, n1, n2         > invokes MySQL client in slave 1, 2, node 1, 2

     The scripts "check_slaves" or "check_nodes" give the status of replication in the sandbox.

+    When the sandbox is deployed with --enable-admin-address (8.0.14+) the following scripts are also created:

+    ma                    > invokes the MySQL client in the master as admin sa1, sa2, na1, na2    > invokes MySQL client as admin in slave 1, 2, node 1, 2
+    use_all_admin "SQL"   > runs a SQL statement in all nodes as admin